prashantapal/customer-monthly-balance/frontend-app-layer/README.md

 ### frontend-app-layer

 This is the UI or front layer of the <b>customer-monthly-balance</b> application.
 This module shows the customer balance details in a nicer UI.
+This module talks with rest module to fetch customer balances and shows in UI.

 ### Setup Development Environment